Learn About The Law

 Current as of January 01, 2024 | Updated by Findlaw Staff

-1. Is a newspaper of general circulation that has been published at least once a week for at least fifty weeks per year within the area and regularly mailed through the post office of entry for at least two years.
+a.
+Is a newspaper of general circulation that has been published at least once a week for at least fifty weeks per year within the area and regularly mailed through the post office of entry for at least one year.

 Cite this article: FindLaw.com - Iowa Code Title XV.
 Judicial Branch and Judicial Procedures [Chs.
 595-686] § 618.3.
 Requirements for newspaper for official publication - last updated January 01, 2024 | https://codes.findlaw.com/ia/title-xv-judicial-branch-and-judicial-procedures-chs-595-686/ia-code-sect-618-3/